TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlvm/issueinperformanceofpackageexecution.md

             "visibility": null,
             "order": 2,
             "controlType": "textbox",
-            "displayLabel": "Do you have a benchmark timing to compare the good run Vs bad Run?
-If so, please elaborate.", "content": null,
+            "displayLabel": "Do you have a benchmark timing to compare a bad run vs. a bad Run?
+If so, explain further.", "content": null,
             "infoBalloonText": null,
             "required": true,